nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.
 * 2b.
 User selects a wrong criterion.
     * 2a1.
-ModuleBook3.5 shows an error message with the correct format for sort and example.
+ModuleBook3.5 shows an error message with the valid criterion for sort and example.

       Use case resumes at step 2.